 Valentina performs regularly with the Orchestre de Chambre de Lausanne in Lausanne, the Münchener Kammerorchester in Munich, the Soloists of Monte Carlo, the Lausanne Camerata, and she is member of the Orchestre Sinfonietta in Lausanne.
 In 2013 she is part of the cast of L'Echappée Belle, a piece for puppets, narrator and clarinet trio, produced and directed by the french actor and director Guy Jutard, that proves a huge success with more than 50 performances during the spring 2013 in Geneva.
 Among her projects: Opera Viva!, a lyric sextet featuring Mozart shows; Duo Rusalka with the pianist Irene Puccia, which highlights the concept of a magical world of music; Les Amours de Clara, a project in partneship with the pianist irene Puccia and the soprano Laure Barras, that intends to trace Clara Schumann's life through her letters and works.
 She is also artistic director of Les Journées Musicales de Romanel, a pedagogical festival whose target is initiation to concert appreciation as a listener, more specifically children's discovery of chamber music repertoire.

 Holder of a CAS (Certificate of Advanced Studies) in Willems Music Initiation, Valentina has been appointed professeur at the Conservatory of Music in Lausanne in 2015, and she holds conferences on the importance of humain value of music education for child's global development: in 2013, she was invited at the International Festival of the Child's Rights in Pavia (italy), where she held a concert-conference on the theme of music that could be seen as a form of nonviolent resistance, and in 2017, she was invited at the Art Culture Territory Festival in Ventimiglia (Italy), where she held a meeting on the dual concept of music and integration.
 She collaborated with the University of Aix-Marseille (France), for a thesis in Political Science about the democratization of classical music, as well as with the Centre Professionnel du Nord vaudois (Switzerland) for a thesis on the importance of musical initiation in childhood, and with the Haute Ecole de Musique of Lausanne as part of an interview on active learning.
 She also works to promote music as a means of “peaceful resistance” in countries at war: thanks to this project, she regularly travels to Palestine and teaches music to the refugee children, working with the Edward Said National Conservatory.
 She also collaborates with Crescendo con la Música mexican foundation and the Recycled Orchestra of Paraguay, the idea that children, in Europe and around the world, need art to create a free society.
-Valentina is one of the artistes who collaborate with Les Concerts du Coeur, a Valaisan association that organizes concerts for elderly, hospitalized or incarcerated people.
+Valentina is one of the artistes who collaborate with Les Concerts du Coeur, a Valaisan and Vaudois association that organizes concerts for elderly, hospitalized or incarcerated people.

 Valentina lives in Vevey (Switzerland) with her husband the Swiss clarinet player Sébastien Gex, and their daughter Mira, who was born in 2017.
 She is a member of the Egalité et Diversité commission at the Haute Ecole de Musique of Lausanne since 2018, and was recently invited to a Round Table in Geneva, about the place of women in the world of culture and power.
 She can speak 4 languages.